 Furthermore, Core Location won't take any action to ensure your app continues to run.

 So if you have background runtime for some reason, and you decide to start a location session, you might get some updates, but you might also get suspended before you receive all the information you had hoped to receive.
 After the standard location service, we have our background monitoring APIs.

 The first one we are going to talk about is region monitoring.

-or in the background, and Core Location will launch your app into the background if necessary to deliver information about the event.
+This will continue even if your app is suspended or in the background, and Core Location will launch your app into the background if necessary to deliver information about the event.